apakhbari/CheatSheets/Touchdesigner/README.md

 - DAT: Data family - plain text - input a csv file - scripts

 - You can't connect different families of operators to eachother
+- The flow of operators is from left to right

 Add contents to touchdesigner.md https://www.youtube.com/watch?v=OJl6n9an8hA&list=PLFrhecWXVn5862cxJgysq9PYSjLdfNiHz&index=6